-Saul and his Sons are Killed in Battle
+105 - Saul and His Sons Are Killed in Battle

-Have you ever lied to make yourself sound better than you are?
-Or so that you could get recognition you don’t deserve?
+Have you ever lied to make yourself sound better than you are so that you could get recognition you did not deserve?
 Any profit gained through lying is temporary and harmful to everyone involved.
-The young Amalekite man found this out!
+The young Amalekite man found this out the hard way!